 % or so of the world's pig iron is phosphorous rich.
 Don't be deceived by the percentage data above

 where the Thomas process has about the same percentage as Bessemer.
 In 1960 a certain percentage meant a hell of a lot more

 production in tons than the same percentage in 1920, for example.

 The Thomas process allowed Germany, Sweden, France and others to use their ore deposits for making large quantities of iron and steel.
 The production peaked around 1910, 20 years after the Bessemer heydays - and by then the world production had increased at least 10 fold!

-brother Friedrich worked with Wilhelm; and it is actually Friedrich who
+with Wilhelm; and it is actually Friedrich who got a patent.

 The Martin's (father an son) in France were the first ones who got a licence, and their work was instrumental for finally coming up with a working Siemens - Martin furnace (see below).

 |What is it all about?
 Well, at least Wilhelm's mind was full of the new insights from a scientific revolution in the field of what we now call thermodynamics , tied to names like Carnot, Clapeyron, Joule, Clausius, Mayer, and Thomson.
 In particular he accepted the new and revolutionary notion that heat was not a substance but a form of energy.

 |As far as I can make out, he (or both brothers) used the new scientific knowledge